jamesdiacono/Fstyle/README.md

 The development classifier produces highly readable classes but has a slight performance overhead.
 The production classifier produces less readable classes but aims to be safer and faster.

-Both classifiers incorporate the object reference of the styler function into the class.
-In example at the top of this document, there is an exact correspondance between `button_styler` and "f0", `centered_styler` and "f1", etc. This mechanism prevents classes from colliding even in huge applications, but also means that identical stylers should not be created more than once.
-For optimal performance, do not call `fstyle.rule` or `fstyle.fragment` within functions or loops.

 ### fstyle.domsert(_css_fragment_, _class_) → remove()